Bremerton Elks Temple Lodge No. 1181 Building: History

 In 2010, a center to serve at-risk youths was proposed as a use for the building, which was empty on at least its first floor.
 There was some community opposition to the proposed center, which was to be run by Catholic Community Services and Catholic Housing Services.

-What was eventually developed was 53 units of low-income permanent housing.
+What was eventually developed was 53 units of low-income permanent housing, known as Catholic Charities' Max Hale Center.